pmiguelpinto90/ShiftDisplay/README.md

   `swappedShiftRegisters` (bool): when set to true, changes shift registers order to first being digit index controller, and second being segment controller;
   if is specified, displayDrive is forced to `MULTIPLEXED_DRIVE`.

   `indexes` (int[]): custom digit index order, each array position contains the index of where the digit is output from the shift register;
   if is not specified, the default is `{ 0, 1, 2, 3, 4, 5, 6, 7 }`.

+* __ShiftDisplaySPI()__

+  * ShiftDisplaySPI display(ssPin, latchPin, displayType, displaySize, swappedShiftRegisters, displayDrive, indexes[])

+  Create a ShiftDisplay object, initialize the library using the SPI transfer, display properties and configurations.
+  A display can be set as a whole, or divided by sections.
+Sections can be a logical separation (for example hours and minutes on a 4 digit clock display), or a physical separation (for example timer and score on a scoreboard with multiple displays).
+Remember to also use `#include "ShiftDisplaySPI.h"` if you want to use this.

+  `ssPin` (int): number of the Arduino digital pin connected to the SS of the shift registers;
+  Use this to drive multiple display independently with one SPI bus.
+If you have only one display use any pin you want OR use the same pin as latchPin (this is active low just like latch)

+  `latchPin` (int): number of the Arduino digital pins connected to the latch, clock and data pins of the shift registers;
+  Clock and Data pins will be defined by the SPI hardware.
+For arduino nano pins 13 and 11 respectively.

+  `displayType` (DisplayType): type of the display, can be common anode or common cathode.

+  `displaySize` (int): quantity of digits on the display.

+  `swappedShiftRegisters` (bool): when set to true, changes shift registers order to first being digit index controller, and second being segment controller;
+  if is specified, displayDrive is forced to `MULTIPLEXED_DRIVE`.

+  `displayDrive` (DisplayDrive): drive algorithm of the display, can be multiplexed drive or static drive;
+  if is not specified, the default is `MULTIPLEXED_DRIVE`.

+  `indexes` (int[]): custom digit index order, each array position contains the index of where the digit is output from the shift register;
+  if is not specified, the default is `{ 0, 1, 2, 3, 4, 5, 6, 7 }`.